Harnessing magnetic anisotropy for nonlinear magnetization precession and spin waves: Conclusion

 In summary, we have experimentally demonstrated an intrinsic nonlinear mechanism in magnetization dynamics.
-If an external magnetic field is close to the hard axis of a magnetic specimen and its value is close to the anisotropy field, the energy profile around the global minimum becomes asymmetric.
-This asymmetry arises from the nearby local energy minima.
-As a result, the dynamics becomes intrinsically nonlinear.
-This also implies that the Landau-Lifshitz-Gilbert equation cannot be linearized under these conditions, even for small amplitudes.
-The magnetization dynamics exhibit three effects: anharmonicity of magnetization precession, which deviates from a single-frequency damped harmonic function; generation of odd and even higher harmonics of the magnetization dynamics; qualitative deviation of the fundamental precession mode frequency from the linear theory prediction.
-The latter is understood based on the magnetic rectification effect, which causes magnetization to oscillate around a point distinct from the energy minimum.
+When an external magnetic field is applied close to the hard axis with a magnitude near the anisotropy field, the energy profile around the global minimum becomes asymmetric due to nearby local minima.
+As a result, the dynamics are intrinsically nonlinear, and the Landau-Lifshitz-Gilbert equation cannot be linearized even for small amplitudes.
+The magnetization dynamics exhibit three effects: (i) anharmonicity of the magnetization precession, which deviates from a single-frequency damped harmonic function; (ii) generation of both odd and even higher harmonics of the magnetization dynamics; and (iii) qualitative deviation of the fundamental precession frequency from the linear theory prediction.
+The last effect is explained by magnetic rectification, which causes magnetization to oscillate around a point distinct from the energy minimum.